MicrosoftDocs/appcenter-docs/docs/quickstarts/macOS/crashes.md

 ---

 # Crashes - Sample Swift (macOS) App and Tutorials
-In this tutorial, you will learn to view crashes from a sample Swift app in App Center.
+In this tutorial, you'll learn to view crashes from a sample Swift app in App Center.

 If you haven't already, first follow the [getting started tutorial](getting-started.md) to set up the sample app.